 Now, the conference was incredible… but what I really love to do when I’m lucky enough to travel is explore the culture.

 We spent most of our time hiking to small villages to see what the locals eat and how they live.
-The Mediterranean region is home to some of the healthiest, longest-lived people on Earth — and there’s so much to learn from studying their eating pattern up-close.
+The Mediterranean Sea region is home to some of the healthiest, longest-lived people on Earth — and there’s so much to learn from studying their eating pattern up-close.
 Like the fact that it’s actually a heavily plant-based diet (packed with plenty of non-starchy vegetables).
 Fresh meat and seafood are also lovingly consumed, but they’re eaten in much healthier portions.

 Here’s a photo of Penny picking wild herbs in the mountains above Lake Como, Italy:

 Thyme has been used as a traditional restorative herb since ancient Greece.
 Some recent research even suggests that wild thyme (Thymus serpyllum L.) might actually help reduce blood pressure in mammals.6

 Thyme adds an herbal twist to literally any salad, but my favorite thing to do with it is sauté mushrooms — it’s just a classic flavor combination.